 When we describe the cavity process to kids, it sounds more like this: The germs in your mouth like to party.
 When you bring sugary foods and drinks to the party, the germs love it!
 They eat it up and then leave the trash and leftovers all over your mouth.
 This wrecks up your teeth.
 Ugh, cavities!

 Cavities are not 100% preventable.
 However, there are factors in the cavity process that we can and should control, and when we do, we help prevent cavities from forming.
 The factors we can control are mainly diet and oral hygiene practices.

 So, when it comes to diet, you should limit sweets and starches to decrease your child’s susceptibility to cavities.
 As often as possible, you should attempt to give your kid foods from the earth, rather than foods from a bag or box.
 The less processed a food is, the less likely it is to contribute to the cavities process.
 Stay well-hydrated and drink water throughout the day, and avoid juice, soda, and other sugary beverages, except for on special occasions.
 And never let your child sleep with a bottle or cup containing anything other than water.

 When it comes to oral hygiene, commit to good home care!
 In order to prevent cavities, you and your little one should brush your teeth twice a day with fluoride toothpaste, as well as use fluoride mouthwash and floss every night.
 Remember, don’t give anything to eat or drink after bedtime brushing.

-And make sure to come into Dentistry for Children every six months for check-ups.
+And make sure to come into Dentistry for Children & Teens every six months for check-ups.
 We are here to help make sure your family achieves maximum dental wellness!

 Yes, baby teeth are important!